Bake to the roots

 • 6

-I wanted to make this cake for such a long time already… but somehow I never made it.
-There was always something else to bake ;) I should not have waited for so long… this sheet cake is so good!
+I wanted to make this cake for such a long time already… but somehow I never made it for the blog.
+There was always something else to bake.
+I should not have waited for so long… this sheet cake is so good!
 The poppy seed filling with the crunchy streusel topping is super delicious!
-You got to make this immediately!
-It’s an order :P
+You have to make this German Poppy Seed Streusel Cake immediately!
+It’s an order.

 I really like sheet cakes.
 Most of the time they are really easy to prepare, and you can feed a whole bunch of people with one cake.
-A whole family with friends or a soccer team.
+An entire family with friends or a soccer team.
 Maybe that’s the reason why it took me so long to bake it.
-We are not that many at home ;) I tend to bake smaller cakes for the two of us…
+We are not that many at home.
+I tend to bake smaller cakes for the two of us…

-Well… let’s eat that one here first and then we decide if we need more poppy seed in our life!
+Well… let’s eat that one here first and then we decide if we need more poppy seeds in our life!

 INGREDIENTS / ZUTATEN